freeCodeCamp/guide/src/pages/articles/miscellaneous/edit-or-delete-gitter-messages/index.md

 ---
-title: Edit Or Delete Gitter Messages
+title: Edit or Delete Gitter Messages
 ---
 > Editing or Deleting a previous message within 10 mins. of posting